blackmirag3/Classify/docs/UserGuide.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```
 ### Move a student from the master list to the archive `archive`
-Adds a student to the archive and deletes them from the master list.
-Allows the user to do archive [name] or just archive.
+Adds a student to the archive and removes them from the master list.

 Format: `archive`, `archive NAME`